lisabiermann/TWRAP/README.md

 ./bin/template
 ```

-Unit can be run after compiling using `ctest`.
+Unit tests can be run after compiling using `ctest`.